alejandro-rda/codechallenge-users/README.md

+# DISCLAIMER
+Currently, some URLs may be discontinued because the application were initially deployed using a free AWS account.

-# DevOps Test
+# DevOps Application

-This test has been solved by 5 steps through CI and CD by Gitlab CI and Ansible technologies that creates, deploy and test the java spring boot app with the definition of swagger: https://s3-eu-west-1.amazonaws.com/mmi-codechallenge/swagger-users-v1.json
+This application has been created by 5 steps through CI and CD by Gitlab CI and Ansible technologies that creates, deploy and test the java spring boot app with the definition of swagger: https://s3-eu-west-1.amazonaws.com/mmi-codechallenge/swagger-users-v1.json